Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 • Total monthly cost vs account loss savings.

-Databay's 800K+ mobile IPs across 77+ carriers, combined with per-session and per-account session-id support up to 120 minutes, met the technical requirements.
-The agency migrated 10 lower-stakes accounts to Databay mobile proxies for the pilot period.
+Databay's 800K+ mobile IPs across 77+ carriers, combined with per-session and per-account session-id support up to 120 minutes, cleared the technical bar.
+The agency moved 10 lower-stakes accounts onto Databay mobile proxies for the pilot.

 The Implementation